Book Your Mediation

 Available Statewide and for Online Mediation

-Mediation 2.0 requires more than number and shuttle diplomacy, it requires mindful problem solving, and I am dedicated to working tirelessly to that end.
+Mediation 2.0 requires more than number and shuttle diplomacy; it requires mindful problem-solving, and I am dedicated to working tirelessly to that end.

 "The mediation process is elevated when the parties involved see clearly the issues at play and are attuned to the interests and needs of the parties themselves.
 Amid conflict, these insights are elusive, and a mindfully aware mediator can help establish the conditions to enable the parties to meaningfully engage in the resolution of their dispute, leading to more enduring and sustainable outcomes."

-— Scott L. Rogers, Director, Mindfulness in Law Program & Lecturer In Law, University of Miami School of Law
+Director of the Mindfulness in Law Program & Lecturer In Law

 "GETTING TO WE"